Attribute Mapping from Blueprints

 return normalized

-Coordinate normalization must be applied before any spatial indexing.
-The pyproj library should be used when transforming between local CAD origins and real-world CRS coordinates, particularly when integrating with GIS platforms.
-See the pyproj documentation for authoritative guidance on CRS transformations and datum shifts.
+Use pyproj when transforming between local CAD origins and a real-world CRS, particularly when integrating with GIS platforms; see the pyproj documentation for authoritative guidance on CRS transformations and datum shifts.

-A naive point-in-polygon test fails when labels sit outside room boundaries, when multiple rooms share open-plan spaces, or when drafting standards place text in corridors.
-The association engine must use buffered spatial queries, proximity scoring, and fallback heuristics.
+A point-in-polygon test fails when labels sit outside boundaries, when rooms share open-plan space, or when drafting standards place text in corridors.
+The association engine indexes polygons in an R-tree, expands each label by a configurable buffer, and scores candidates by distance and confidence, with a nearest-centroid fallback so no label is ever silently dropped.

 from rtree import index